-- 1. Increase community understanding and appreciation of biodiversity - 2.
+- 1. Increase community understanding, active engagement and appreciation of biodiversity. - 2.
 Enhance biodiversity through revegetation and protection of remnant vegetation - 3.
-Collaborate with other public land managers to create broad-scale biodiversity gain - 4.
-Proactively reduce biodiversity threats - 5.
-Identify ecological baseline and indicators to monitor and assess environmental conditions - 6.
-Strengthen Biodiversity Policy and Legislation
+Collaborate with other public land managers to create broad-scale biodiversity gain. - 4.
+Proactively reduce biodiversity threats. - 5.
+Identify ecological baseline and indicators to monitor and assess environmental conditions. - 6.
+Strengthen Biodiversity Policy and Legislation.

-A 3-year implementation plan is outlined below for each of these objectives and considers the following:
+An Implementation plan is outlined below for each of these objectives and considers the following:

-- Council activities that are currently in place with opportunity for expansion - Recommendations for new initiatives to be developed in the next 12 months and implemented over the next 3 years and beyond - Potential options for other initiatives subject to investigation in the next 12 months and a clear plan or policy direction within the next 3 years
+- Council activities that are currently in place with opportunity for expansion. - Recommendations for new initiatives to be developed in the next 12 months and implemented over the next 3 years and beyond. - Potential options for other initiatives subject to investigation in the next 12 months and a clear plan or policy direction within the next 3 years. - Timing of implementation of suggested actions will be dependent on dedicated budget allocation and the type of staff resourcing required.
+The plan will be reviewed every 3 years.

-Timing of implementation of suggested actions will be dependent on dedicated budget allocation and the type of staff resourcing required.
+5.1 Objective 1 - Increase community understanding, active engagement and appreciation of biodiversity

-5.1 Objective 1 - Increase community understanding and appreciation of biodiversity
+The key focus of this objective is to involve local residents of all age groups by directly engaging them through education and participation in actions such as planting, weeding and biodiversity monitoring.

-The key goal of objective 1 is to involve local residents of all age groups by directly engaging them with participation towards actions such as planting, weeding and biodiversity monitoring.
-Increased participation not only makes an important biodiversity contribution, it also provides a range of social and learning opportunities for the community as well enhancing community appreciation of the local environment.
+Increased participation not only makes an important biodiversity contribution, it also provides a range of social and learning opportunities for the community, and can enhance community appreciation of their local environment.

-Promotion of planting days and other biodiversity themed events may not involve everybody the first time round or captivate participants in the long-term.
+Providing targeted education and engagement with community, schools and developers is essential to build appreciation of bushland and green space.
+Promotion of planting days and other biodiversity themed events may not involve everybody the first time around or captivate participants in the long-term.
 Therefore, Council should invest in marketing, educational opportunities, community incentive schemes and provision of online resources to further engage community interest in biodiversity.

 Private land plays an important role in providing biodiversity corridors throughout Monash.
-While there is a preference for increasing local indigenous species, exotic and introduced vegetation still has a role to play in supporting native birds and animals.
-Therefore council would encourage a gradual transition to indigenous species, to continue to provide habitat for biodiversity.
+While there is a preference for increasing local indigenous species, exotic and introduced vegetation still has a role to play in supporting local wildlife.
+Therefore Council would encourage a gradual transition to indigenous species, to continue to provide habitat for biodiversity.